ratrian/WES237B-assignment2/README.md

 ## Lab

 Chris will be holding two sets of office hours to get started on this.
 One will be Monday 7-9pm.
-The other will be Wednesday 8-10pm to best accommodate all schedules.
+The other will be Thursday 8-10pm to best accommodate all schedules.

 ### Loop Demo
 This is the starter code for this project.
 It loads a vector from file and sums each element into a single result.
 It then saves the final result.